cmu-db/peloton/src/postgres/README.md

 6. Resolve missing namespace for inner enum

     Member enums have to be resolved by specifying class name.
-The details of the cases are as follows:
+Details of the cases are as follows:

-    * JsonbValue
+    * `JsonbValue`

 7. Avoid redefinition